Return to FAQ List

 With DNS Redirector software running inside your network the logfile can provide the private IPs of end-user devices (laptop, desktop PC, phone, tablet, etc.)

-FAQ 71 Useful 3rd party software
+FAQ 71 Useful 3rd party links

 FAQ 111 Using Log Parser with DNS Redirector